Buzz90/Cybersecurity-Practices/WSA(Burp)/LAB-2-Identifying-and-interacting-with-API-endpoints/answer.md

 ![Burp Suite HTTP Request](/WSA(Burp)/LAB-2-Identifying-and-interacting-with-API-endpoints/images/3.png)

 Once I identified API endpoints, I then interact with the API using Burp Repeater to investigate how the API will respond.
-To do that, will send the highlighted URL and ```Send to Repeater``` and then navigate to ```Repeater``` tab in Burp Suite.
+To do that, I will send the highlighted URL and ```Send to Repeater``` and then navigate to ```Repeater``` tab in Burp Suite.

 ![Burp Suite Repeater](/WSA(Burp)/LAB-2-Identifying-and-interacting-with-API-endpoints/images/4.png)